shinywhitebox/planner-docs/src/manual/concepts/roles.md

 People are assigned roles when they are part of a Plan, so to remove a role from a person:

 1. First, go to the Plan that they are part of.
-1. Find the person in that plan, and click/tap on them
+1. Find the person in that plan, and click/tap on them.
-1. Under their 'roles' heading; swipe left to show the delete button
+1. Under their 'roles' heading; swipe left to show the delete button.
-1. Press DELETE to remove them from that roles
+1. Press DELETE to remove them from that role.

 {%image "Deleting a Role" "/assets/images/roles/delete-a-role.png" %}